 The ESI Agenda was crafted with broad input from the MIT community and informed by both MIT’s long history of activity in the environment and by the pressing needs of society today.
-The agenda lays out ESI’s three priority domains: Climate Science and Earth Systems, Cities and Infrastructure, and Sustainable Economy and Society.
+The agenda lays out ESI’s three priority domains: Climate Science and Earth Systems, Cities and Infrastructure, and Sustainable Production and Consumption.
 It also describes our modes of action for advancing solutions: research, education, and convening.

 The full text of the Agenda is provided below as well as in a downloadable pdf.

 Humanity’s past actions and current behaviors have already resulted in dramatic damage to people and to nature, and pose huge risks for our planet’s future.
 From declining fisheries to acute urban pollution to record-breaking global temperatures, the evidence of human impact on the environment continues to mount (USGCRP, 2017).
 Across the MIT community, our scholars and students are working to understand, address, and reverse the negative effects of humanity’s footprint on the Earth.

 ESI aims to expand and accelerate progress toward environmental solutions in three vital domains:

 History has shown that effective solutions to challenging environmental problems nearly always depend on multiple disciplines; it is only through a broad perspective that truly effective improvements in our relationship with the environment may be achieved.
 Advancing our understanding of the drivers of and remedies to environmental issues requires contributions not only from science, engineering, and technology, but from the full range of fields represented at MIT: the humanities, arts, economics, history, architecture, urban planning, management, policy, and more.
 MIT’s exceptional strength in all of these areas is matched by our proficiency, born of long experience, in bridging them.